 How a Geothermal Heat Pump Works

-A geothermal heat pump uses the same general process of heat transfer as a traditional air heat pump, only it’s much more energy efficient, because the temperature of the earth is consistently warmer than the air during the winter and cooler than the air in the summer.
+A geothermal heat pump uses the same general process of heat transfer as a traditional air heat pump, only it’s much more energy-efficient, because the temperature of the earth is consistently warmer than the air during winter and cooler than the air in summer.

-According to the EPA, geothermal heat pumps can reduce energy consumption up to 44% compared to air-sourced heat pumps, which are generally considered to be very efficient heating and cooling systems.
-BGE, our local electricity and gas utility, estimates that many home owners will see a return on energy cost savings in as little as two years of investing in a geothermal system.
+According to the EPA, geothermal heat pumps can reduce energy consumption up to 44 percent compared with air-sourced heat pumps, which are generally considered to be very efficient heating and cooling systems.
+BGE, our local electricity and gas utility, estimates that many homeowners will see a return on energy cost savings in as little as two years of investing in a geothermal system.

 Ground loops can be “closed” or “open.”
-In a closed ground loop system, they are filled with a mixture of water and antifreeze which never leaves the piping as it circulates through the ground and home.
+In a closed ground loop system, the loops are filled with a mixture of water and antifreeze, which never leaves the piping as it circulates through the ground and home.

 These loops can be installed vertically or horizontally.
-Vertical loops require less disruption to a yard but are more expensive due to the increased cost of digging to a greater depth.
-Horizontal loops can be placed just five feet below the surface but require tearing up a good deal of the lawn, depending on the square footage of the house and the heating capacity of the water furnace.
+Vertical loops require less disruption to a yard but are more expensive because of the increased cost of digging to a greater depth.
+Horizontal loops can be placed just 5 feet below the surface but require tearing up a good deal of the lawn, depending on the square footage of the house and the heating capacity of the water furnace.